sts10/sts10.github.io/_posts/2022-01-06-introducing-bottle-age-encryption.markdown

 In an effort to make a more compatibility tool, I started from scratch in Rust.
 I spent a few days working on [the Rust port](https://github.com/sts10/bottle-rs/), but, unlike the shell version, when dealing with directories, the Rust program currently reads the entire tar'd file into memory.
 This is obviously not ideal for working with files/directories over 1 GB or so!
 I've created [an issue about this to collect notes and relevant URLs as I gear up to tackle this issue](https://github.com/sts10/bottle-rs/issues/1).
 Would love any help!

+## On the name

+This project is not affiliated with the similarly named [bitbottle](https://code.lag.net/robey/bitbottle) project, nor are the archive file formats compatible, to my knowledge.
+That said, it looks much more sophisticated than my tool, so it might fit your needs better.
+Also, sorry about the name conflict... worried I subconsciously copied it.
+Open an issue if you have a suggestion for a new name for this project!

 ---

 ## Appendix: Things I learned about writing shell scripts